President Donald Trump Orders Airstrike In Syria After Deadly Chemical Attack

 Meanwhile, Russia believes that the strike against Syria actually violates international law.
 Apparently, Russia was given several warnings, informing them that the targeted airbase will be under attack solely because there were Russians at the said base.
 As a result, President Vladimir Putin expressed that the accusations against Assad being responsible for the chemical weapon attack were “groundless.”

-On Friday morning, Kremlin spokesman Dmitry Peskov sad that the strike organized by the United States was an “aggression against a sovereign state in violation of international law.”
+On Friday morning, Kremlin spokesman Dmitry Peskov said that the strike organized by the United States was an “aggression against a sovereign state in violation of international law.”
 He later added that President Putin thinks that President Trump’s actions were based on a “made-up pretext,” which aims to divert the civilian attention from the deaths in Iraq.

 #syria #chemicalweapons #children #babies #baby #poor #kid #kids #savethechildren #endthewar #war #unjustice #raiseyourvoice #pain #nolovenocare #care #hatred #hate